Feastio

 Wine cellar (note the saber resting on the counter)

-Various meats were hung to age; the top shelf was lined with jars of food items being either pickled or fermented (maybe both).
+I also caught a glimpse of the dry-age room here.
+Various types of meat were hung to age, and the top shelf was lined with jars of pickled or fermented food items (maybe both).

 FC Copenhagen soccer pitch as seen from one of the prep kitchens

 Even though four support pillars partially block the view, the concept alone was fantastic regardless of practicality.
+The tour ended in the kitchen in the main dining room.

 Desserts